Continuing Education Requirements for Licensure in NYS

 Let us help!

 NYSDA can relieve some of the stress of license renewal and record keeping for our Members.
 By submitting your CE certificates to us, we compile your transcript to have it ready when you need it.
-View your transcript online anytime, or contact us to request a transcript that can be sent to the New Your State Education Department.
+View your transcript online anytime, or contact us to request a transcript that can be sent to the New York State Education Department.